Grant-Smith-74/229-Ledbury-Chiropractic/src/about-your-visit.md

 ---
 layout: 'layouts/home.html'
 title: 'What is Chiropractic?'
-citation_01: 'L.C.C. is an inviting and comfortable environment.
-The conduct and treatment is professional, helpful and appropriate.
-Thank you.'
+citation_01: 'Thorough, thoughtful, caring, consistent advice, working in partnership to improve my health!'
-author_01: 'J. Gardner'
+author_01: 'Mrs Friar.
+2020'
-citation_02: ''
+citation_02: 'Much more positive and proactive treatment than my previous clinic.
+More of a holistic approach which has been really helpful and I feel so much more positive, particularly physically.'
-author_02: ''
+author_02: 'Miss C Nicholls.
+2020'
 ---
 We hope this page will give you all the information you need about your visit.
 If you have any questions about visiting a chiropractor or whether chiropractic could help you, [please get in touch for an informal, no obligation, conversation](/contact/ "Contact Ledbury Chiropractic Clinic Ltd").